-Split up the children into pairs, with each pair standing next to a hoop to symbolise their spaceship.
+Split the children into pairs, with each pair standing next to a hoop to symbolise their spaceship.

 At the signal, one child from each pair runs to look for a star by stepping over the hurdle.
-When the child has placed the star in their ship, the second of the pair can go to pick up a star in turn.
+When the child has placed the star in their ship, the second child of the pair can go to pick up a star in turn.

 When there are no more stars to recover, the astronauts count the stars on their ship.

-To make it easier: you can remove the hurdles.
+You can remove the hurdles.

-To develop: you can give instructions of various movements (running, reversing...).
+You can give instructions of various movements (running, reversing...).